africke99/Mac_OpenPantry/README.md

 ## With the Help Of
 - Professor Lauren Milne
 - Professor Paul Canterell
-- Nugen, Ahn
+- Nguyen, Anh
-- Tran, Richard
+- Tian, Richard